All Episodes

 He was driving the police van in which Freddie Gray incurred the fatal neck injury last April.

-Well, now he was found not guilty of second-degree depraved heart murder for by the Baltimore City Circuit Judge Barry Williams.
+Well, now he was found not guilty of second-degree depraved heart murder by the Baltimore City Circuit Judge Barry Williams.

-Here's a guy 46 years old, found not guilty on charges of manslaughter, assault, misconduct in office, and reckless endangerment.
+Here's a guy, 46 years old, found not guilty on charges of manslaughter, assault, misconduct in office, and reckless endangerment.

 He waived his right to trial by jury.